Pancho Carter: NASCAR

 From 1985 to 1995, Carter ran fourteen NASCAR Winston Cup Series races for multiple owners.
 His first start was at Darlington Raceway in 1985, which was the Southern 500.
 The race was best known for Bill Elliott locking up the Winston Million, Carter finished in 22nd.
 Carter began the 1986 season driving for Elmo Langley; at the 1986 Daytona 500, he and Kyle Petty were involved in a turn one accident, thus winding up in 34th place.
 After three races with Langley's team, he moved to driving for Roger Hamby, competing in six more races that year; he posted his best career NASCAR finish with Hamby, a seventeenth-place finish at the Michigan International Speedway.
 In 1990, he competed at Atlanta Motor Speedway, driving for Paul Romine; he drove for Donlavey Racing at Charlotte Motor Speedway in 1992, and his final two races in Winston Cup competition came for Triad Motorsports at Atlanta Motor Speedway in 1994, where he tied his career-best finish, and Pocono Raceway in 1995.

-In 1995, Pancho also raced two Craftsman Truck Series races, driving for Enerjetix Motorsports.
+In 1995, Carter also raced two Craftsman Truck Series races, driving for Enerjetix Motorsports.

 Post-racing career

-Carter currently acts as a spotter for Dale Coyne Racing.
+Carter has worked as a coach and spotter for IndyCar drivers including Sam Hornish Jr. and David Malukas.

 Personal life

 Duane "Pancho" Carter Jr. is the son of Indy car racer Duane Carter Sr. He was born while his parents were on the way to a race at the Milwaukee Mile.
 His father's nickname was "Pappy".
 Pappy referred to his wife's pregnancy as "little paunch," so they nicknamed the child Pancho.
 Carter is the half-brother of Johnny Parsons.
 Their mother, Azra divorced Johnnie Parsons, and eventually remarried, to Duane Carter Sr.

-His full brother, Dana Carter, also raced in USAC midgets, sprints and Silver Crown.
+Carter's full brother, Dana Carter, also raced in USAC midgets, sprints and Silver Crown.
 Dana qualified but was bumped at the 1979 Indianapolis 500.
 He returned in 1980, but suffered a crash in practice.
 After a sabbatical from racing, he was back behind the wheel in 1982.
 Dana died of a heart attack on May 6, 1983, the morning after finishing second in a USAC midget race at the Indianapolis Speedrome.

 Carter is a graduate of California State University, Long Beach.
 He is married, to Carla; they have two children, Dane and Cole, who spot for Paul Miller Racing's IMSA entries as well as for Andretti Autosport's Indy car and rally cross entries.